Information Bulletin – Sun Protection

 |People with albinism can enjoy the outdoors by limiting their exposure to sunlight, wearing appropriate hats and clothing, and using sunscreens diligently.
 However, the task of preventing damage to the skin over a lifetime is a difficult one.
 Preventing sunburn is important, but not sufficient to prevent sun-damaged skin.

 It is an invisible part of the light spectrum of the sun, the ultraviolet light, that damages skin.
 The shorter wavelength ultraviolet light, UVB, has a much bigger role in causing sunburn than the longer wavelength UVA.
 Manufacturers made sunscreens to block UVB and not UVA, so normally pigmented people could tan without burning.
-Newer research suggests than UVA, since it penetrates more deeply, may cause skin cancer and premature “aging” of the skin.
+Newer research suggests that UVA, since it penetrates more deeply, may cause skin cancer and premature “aging” of the skin.
 Now sunscreen manufacturers label sunscreens as “broad spectrum,” which means they block both UVB and UVA.

 People with albinism should use sunscreens labeled SPF of 20 to 30.
 “SPF” means “sun protection factor.”
 This number comes from a standard test in a laboratory.
 The test measures the time it takes people wearing a standard amount of sunscreen to sunburn under a standard ultraviolet lamp, compared to the time with no sunscreen.
 In theory, if a person could stay in the sun 10 minutes without burning with no sunscreen, he or she could wear an SPF 20 sunscreen and stay in the sun 20 times 10 minutes or 200 minutes before burning.